smyers119/EdgeOS-Patches/README.md

 ```

 NOTE:
-Supports all model's but only tested on ER-12
+* Supports all model's but only tested on ER-12
-This currently only works for dnsmasq
+* This currently only works for dnsmasq
+* There is logic added that will not overwrite the dnsmsaq-dhcp-config.pl file if ubnt made changes to it since the last version

 TODO:
--add log messages on error's
+* add log messages on error's
--add dhcpd support
+* add dhcpd support